 These are delicious fresh from the oven and served with dairy-free butter, jam, or honey.

 Mix all of the dry ingredients together and store in a sealed ball jar.
-You can double, triple, quadruple the recipe.
-To make 6 muffins use 1 ½ cups of the mix and follow the recipe to mix in the oil, almond milk, and egg and for baking instructions.
+You can double, triple, or quadruple the recipe.
+To make 6 muffins, use 1 ½ cups of the mix and follow the recipe to mix in the oil, almond milk, and egg and for baking instructions.

 - 1/4 cup of chopped green chiles